mathiaskoefoed/step-feeder/README.md

 <img src="/media/display.jpeg" width="300" height="300">

-6. **Route cable** thru hole, and add a zip tie.
+6. **Route the cable through the hole and secure it with a zip tie.**

 <img src="/media/power_cable.jpeg" width="300" height="300">

-7. **Wire the ESP32** to the servo, display, and backlight per the pin table under [Build steps](#build-steps), using the color mapping from step 4.
-Twist (+, ground) with heat shrink like in picture to the servo cables.
+7. **Wire the ESP32** to the servo, display, and backlight according to the pin table above, using the jumper-wire color mapping from step 5.
+Twist the positive and ground wires together and secure them with heat shrink, as shown in the picture.

 <img src="/media/esp32.jpeg" width="300" height="300">

 ## Calibration
-The servo levels may need to be tuned after assembly but default should work:
+The servo levels may need to be tuned after assembly but the default values should work.
 1. In Home Assistant, use the **Servo Control** number entity to manually jog the servo to find the current arm level where the auger turns exactly one dispensing cycle.
-2. Set **Normal Level** to the value that moves the arm one tooth
+2. **Normal Level** - set this to the servo level that advances the auger by one tooth.
-3. Set **Extra Level** to the value that moves the arm two tooth
+3. **Extra Level** - set this to the servo level that advances the auger by two teeth.
-4. Set **Stop Level** to the value that moves the arm to rest position
+4. **Stop Level** - set this to the servo level that returns the mechanism to its rest position.

 ## Home Assistant Integration
 ### Actions: